 Frankfurt wants to reject the anti-realist drive.
 It is fundamentally incoherent, on his view: if we can give right and wrong descriptions of ourselves, the same must be true of the external world.
 Plus, it is a mistake to think that we live private, internal lives.
 We live among others.
 And a condition of knowing ourselves is knowing others.
 Knowing ourselves is not as easy as we might assume.
 We are fluid, changing, hidden—at least, far more than other things in the world.
 When we notice this, the ideal of sincerity turns out to be bullshit.

 With that nice tie-in, the essay ends.
 Frankly, I don’t see how the last sentence is true.
 The ideal of sincerity may be false or misguided, but it exists in the context of attempting to find the best way of finding truths.
 The ideal is predicated on honesty.
 How, then, is it bullshit?

 The essay takes a marked philosophical turn in its last two paragraphs.
 Frankfurt steps into obscurity.
 He is discussing deep issues (by his explicit admission), and yet the essay ends abruptly with a perfunctory call back.
 Why the brevity when he is so prolix in other sections?
 There are numerous possible interpretations.
-Surely one of them is that the last paragraph is bullshit.
+Surely one of them is that the last paragraph, or perhaps the whole essay, is bullshit.
 Is that true?
 I’m more or less indifferent.